Q&A on Whaling

 - Q2.Why does Japan conduct research whaling?

-- Japan has been conducting its whale research programs in order to collect the scientific data necessary for sustainable use of whale resources under appropriate management by the IWC, and primarily to provide the collected data to the IWC Scientific Committee.
+- Japan has been conducting its whale research programs in order to collect the scientific data necessary for sustainable use of whale resources under appropriate management by the International Whaling Commission (IWC), and primarily to provide the collected data and research results to the IWC Scientific Committee.
+Similar research is carried out internationally for other marine life.

 - Q3.Isn't Japan's research whaling illegal?

 - No. Japan's whale research programs are conducted for the purposes of scientific research permitted under Article VIII of the International Convention for the Regulation of Whaling (ICRW), in conformity with the requirements of the Article.
-They provide information necessary for sustainable use of whale resources under management by the IWC, such as information on competition among whale species and on the ecosystem of the research areas, to the IWC Scientific Committee.
-It is to be noted that the ICRW recognizes that continuous collection and analysis of biological data are indispensable to sound management of whaling (ICRW Article 8(4)).
+They provide information necessary for sustainable use of whale resources under management by the IWC, such as information on age structure of whale populations, competition among whale species and on the ecosystem of the research areas, to the IWC Scientific Committee.
+It is to be noted that the ICRW recognizes that continuous collection and analysis of biological data are indispensable to sound management of whaling (ICRW Article VIII(4)).

 - Q4.Isn't Japan's research whaling in contravention of the Commercial Whaling Moratorium?